bbrayzier/dwa_demo/README.md

 │   ├── run_dwa_demo.py       # Entry point of the demo application
 │   ├── dwa
 │   │   ├── dwa_planner.py    # Implementation of the DWA trajectory planner
+│   │   ├── dwa_animation.py  # Adds a class for visualising the planner
 │   │   └── rover_data.py     # Classes related to the rover
 │   ├── util
 │   │   └── math.py           # Utility functions for mathematical operations